-It is the fear of interaction with other people, caused by self-awareness , as well as the feelings of being negatively judged and evaluated, which have as a result, the resistance to being in public places.
+The fear of interacting with other people is caused by self-awareness and the feelings of being negatively judged and evaluated.
+As a result, the resistance to being in public places.

-More specifically, social anxiety is a quasi-pathological fear of being judged and negatively evaluated by other people, thus developing feelings of inadequacy, inferiority, shame, humiliation and depression.
+Social anxiety is a quasi-pathological fear of being judged and negatively evaluated by other people, thus developing feelings of inadequacy, inferiority, shame, humiliation, and depression.

-The third biggest problem of mental health care.
+The third most significant problem of mental health care.

-Millions of people around the world suffer from this devastating and traumatic condition, every day, either from a specific social anxiety or from a more generalized social anxiety.
+Millions of people worldwide suffer from this devastating and traumatic condition, either from specific social anxiety or more generalized social anxiety.

 In the United States, epidemiological studies have recently linked social anxiety disorder as the third largest psychological disorder in the country, after depression and alcoholism.

-It is estimated that around 7% of the population suffers some form of social anxiety at present.
+It is estimated that around 7% of the population suffers some form of social anxiety.
 The lifetime prevalence rate for developing social anxiety disorder is 13-14%.

 Specific and generalized social anxieties.

-A specific social anxiety would be the fear of speaking in front of groups (only), while people with generalized social anxiety are anxious, nervous and uncomfortable in almost all social situations.
+Specific social anxiety would be the fear of speaking in front of groups (only), while people with generalized social anxiety are anxious, nervous, and uncomfortable in almost all social situations.

 It is much more common for people with social anxiety to have a generalized type of this disorder.